David B. Rimington

 Widely considered to be the greatest center in the history of college football, Rimington continues to give back to his home state of Nebraska.
 Proceeds from such programs as the Rimington Football Camp and the annual Rimington Trophy banquet directly benefit the cystic fibrosis community in that state.

-Rimington and his wife, Lisa, and four children and live in New York City.
+Rimington, his wife, Lisa, and four children live in New York City.